mrworf/photoframe/README.md

 # photoframe

-A Raspberry Pi 3 software which automatically pulls photos from Google Photos and displays them on the attached screen, just like a photoframe.
+A Raspberry Pi (Zero, 1 or 3) software which automatically pulls photos from Google Photos and displays them on the attached screen, just like a photoframe.
 No need to upload photos to 3rd party service or fiddle with local storage or SD card.